-With the length function you can calculate the value of expression and have it stored in receiver (see AID Core Manual, sections 6.9 and 6.10).
-In expression you may combine the contents of memory references, constants of type 'integer' and integers with the arithmetic operators (+,-,\,/).
+With the length function you can calculate the value of expression and have it stored in receiver (see AID Core Manual).
+In expression you may combine the contents of memory references, constants of type 'integer' and integers with the arithmetic operators (+,-,,/).
 The length function produces an integer as a result.

+'''

+%MOVE %L=(FIELD1) INTO %OG

+'''

-%MOVE %L=(FIELD1) INTO %0G The contents of FIELD1 are transferred.
+The contents of FIELD1 are transferred.